lambdaclass/metal_playground/README.md

 To run the examples, use the following command:

 `make example EXAMPLE={example}`

-> For the `memory` example some nightly features are needed so `+nightly` has to be added to the command above.

 To re-build all the necessary `.metallib` files, you can use